Smoothie bowls- an easy healthy way to start your morning

 Fruit or berries- half a cup

-Below I list of different options to pick from in different categories (protein, fat, fibre, greens) so you can enjoy different smoothie bowls and really create a smoothie that tickles your tastebuds.
+Below I list different options to pick from in different categories (protein, fat, fibre, greens) so you can enjoy different smoothie bowls and really create a smoothie that tickles your tastebuds.

-Hemp protein powder
+Hemp protein

 Choices for fat